-Each year, Kaiser Permanente recognizes and celebrates employees and physicians who champion outstanding volunteer activities and initiatives to improve the health of our communities, as winners of the national David Lawrence Community Service Award (DLCSA).
+For more than a decade, the David Lawrence Community Service Award has recognized employees and physicians who champion outstanding volunteer activities and initiatives to improve the health of our communities.
 The award is named in honor of David M. Lawrence, MD, former chairman and CEO of Kaiser Permanente, and a lifelong advocate for improving health.

-In 2015, for the first time in the award’s 13-year history, all seven regions of Kaiser Permanente are represented by 14 winners of the DLCSA.
-Winners were ratified by the Kaiser Foundation Health Plan and Hospitals boards of directors at their December 2015 meeting.
+The Kaiser Foundation Health Plan and Hospitals boards of directors has selected 12 awardees from across the organization for this annual award.
 Kaiser Permanente will make a $10,000 charitable contribution on behalf of each winner, to the nonprofit organization of his or her choice.

-The 14 winners represent a wide diversity of experiences and backgrounds, and include employees and physicians, and individuals and teams.
-Winners were selected because their service has demonstrated a significant contribution to the overall health of a community or population.
+The awardees were selected because their service has demonstrated a significant contribution to improving the overall health of a community or population.
 Their commitments are to health and social issues, including increasing access to health care for the underserved, eliminating disparities in health outcomes of racial and ethnic minorities, addressing the social determinants of health, and being strong stewards of natural resources.

-“The work of the David Lawrence Community Service Award nominees and winners not only mirrors our community benefit priorities, it also embodies an idea of total health by addressing mind, body, and spirit,” said Raymond Baxter, PhD, senior vice president, Community Benefit, Health Policy and Research.
+“The work of the David Lawrence Community Service Award winners not only mirrors our community health priorities, it also embodies the ideals of total health by addressing mind, body, and spirit,” Dr. Choucair said.